SixLabors/docs/articles/fonts/textlayout.md

 # Text Layout and Options

-`TextOptions` is the central layout object in Fonts.
+Once you have a `Font`, `TextOptions` becomes the center of almost everything else.
+It is where you tell Fonts how text should flow, wrap, align, shape, and render, so getting comfortable with this type pays off quickly.

 The same options type is used by both `TextMeasurer` and `TextRenderer`, which makes it easy to keep measurement and rendering in sync.

 ### Core units